 - Designate a health care surrogate: this person will be responsible for making healthcare decisions for you when you become incapacitated

 - Living Will: this document outlines the use of life-sustaining equipment and measures in the event you become terminally ill.
 This document, along with the health care surrogate, will provide detailed instructions to the doctor as to how to proceed with care.

 - Digital asset spreadsheet: create a digital spreadsheet that contains the website addresses, usernames, and passwords of all your financial accounts and other accounts your parents will need if you become incapacitated or die

-Contact The Law Office of Seth Bier Today to Schedule a Consultation
+Contact Bier Law Today to Schedule a Consultation

 Planning for the unthinkable is never easy, but it is vital to protecting your minor children and young adult children.
-The compassionate team at The Law Office of Seth Bier can guide you through the process from Point A to Point B, answering your questions along the way, and ensuring that you do what is best for your children.
+The compassionate team at Bier Law can guide you through the process from Point A to Point B, answering your questions along the way, and ensuring that you do what is best for your children.
 Contact us today to schedule a consultation.